m0at/ANEtransformers/README.md

 # ANE Training — Backpropagation on Apple Neural Engine

+You might be asking, "why the FUCK would you pick GPT2?"

+Have you read the art bro?
+Have you?
+Nah.
+I doubt it.

+GPT2 had more sole in it's theoretical pinky finger than all of us combined.

+But I digress..

 Training neural networks directly on Apple's Neural Engine (ANE) via reverse-engineered private APIs.
 No CoreML training APIs, no Metal, no GPU — pure ANE compute.

 ## What This Is